ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 image: /images/life-blog/how-i-use-trello/2024-may-19-sprint-board.png
 ---

-This blogpost is currently being written.

-***

-Trello is the application that I use to organize my life.
-I have been using it for over 1.5 years and for the last 1 year my use as increases substantiously.

-If you have met me, you know how much organized and systematized I am.
-A big part of it is systems thinking which I must have first learnt in Atomic Habits or YouTube.
-A big part of my life system is Trello.
+If you've met me, you know how organized I am.
+A significant part of this is due to systems thinking, which I first learned from Atomic Habits and YouTube.
+A core part of my life system is Trello.

-Over the months I have gone through many iterations.
-And this post aims to explain my steps.
-I have also helped create board for my friends and family.

-By end of the post, you’d have created a perfect Kanban Trello board that will significantly improve your productivity.
+Over the months, I've iterated on my system and helped friends and family set up their boards.
+By the end of this post, you'll have created a perfect Kanban Trello board to significantly improve your productivity.

-While I do use Kanban at work, this post is mostly going to target personal productivity, though the principles won’t change much when working in a team.

-As I explain the steps I’ll illustrate reasoning and process.

-I use Trello for:

-- Prioritizing what to do.
-- Capturing notes.
-- To be on top of things.

-There are many principles related to systems and systems thinking that I follow which I'll describe in a separate blogpost.
-(TODO).

-This blogpost will give a brief of what Trello is and what subsystems I have created.
+This post focuses on personal productivity, but the principles are similar for team settings.

-## Before you read further: How to implement this post?
+## Before You Start: How to Implement This Post?

-NOTE: You may not use every subsystems I create.
-The subsystem can make Trello complicated initially.
-Only use a subsystem when you feel your progress is stuck and you aren't able to get more out of Trello.

-Start by reading the description, setting up a Trello account and start using it daily.
-As you use it, you'll eventually find roadblocks/things that can be improved.
-Improve them.
+Trello can be complicated initially.
+Use only the subsystems that resonate with you.
+Start by setting up a Trello account and use it daily.
+Improve the system as you encounter roadblocks.

-And while using it, keep a look at this post so that it can help you optimize even further.

-Again, you don't need to implement everything. #implementWhatResonates.

 > Keep things as simple as possible!

-## What is Trello?
-Why do I use it?
-And Principle
+What is Trello?
+Why Do I Use It?
 Trello is a simple Kanban tool I use to organize my life.
-Tasks are organized into cards and columns are like production pipeline.
+Tasks are organized into cards, and columns act like a production pipeline, moving tasks forward until completion.

-We take a task and move it forward through the column till done.

-If you are new to Trello and Kanban, watch the video below.
-(2x speed recommended)
+If you're new to Trello and Kanban, watch the video below (2x speed recommended).

 <iframe class="aspect-video w-full" src="https://www.youtube.com/embed/l3F3l3psqXY?si=JRes4P_YLCh6f7K1&amp;start=12" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Trello is based on Kanban Principles.

-Kanban is based on vehicle production pipeline.
-Imagine you are a car production pipeline at once stage you have assembly, one stage painting, one stage electronics, etc. Things move from one stage another.

-If you have multiple cars waiting in a stage, that means it’s something can be improved there.

-It’s similar with a Kanban board.
 Kanban is a visual way of seeing work.
-Tasks are represented by cards and different stages are represented by column.
-At it’s basic there are 3 columns: Todo, Doing and Done.

-But like a well defined car production line, we can create our own stages.
+Tasks are represented by cards and stages by columns.
+A basic board has three columns: To Do, Doing, and Done.
+Like a car production line, you can create your own stages.

-For example, suppose you are a content creator, for you the stages can look like
+For example, a content creator's stages might be:

-- Ideas
+1. Ideas
-- Research
+2. Research
-- Content Creation
+3. Content Creation
-- Editing
+4. Editing
-- Promotion
+5. Promotion
-- Done
+6. Done

-Now, everyone works from the tasks in the board and everyone can view the board to gauge the progress of work.
+Everyone works from the tasks on the board, moving cards through the stages.
+Now, let's create our first board.

 For example, suppose you and 5 other collegues are working on the board.
 A card would be assigned to each.
 This card would include: Task, Details, Files, Images, Checklists, etc.